|

 Food Processors Association.

-Dr. Baggett retired in 1995 and is a professor emeritus of horticulture at
+Dr. Baggett retired in 1995 and was a professor emeritus of horticulture at

 Variety